Common Life Safety Code Violations - Inspect Point

-So what are the most common violations of the LSC?
-Here are some of the top violations in order of how often citations are given for them by the fire protection association NFPA.
+So what are the most common life safety code violations?
+Here are some of the top violations , determined and ordered by how often citations are doled out for them by the NFPA.

 life safety code violations can sometimes be linked to sprinkler system maintenance